Chart Color Schemes

 Torres is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Torres's population was 3,421 as of the 2021 Census.
-By Nov 2025, it had increased to around 3,603 people, reflecting a growth of 182 individuals (5.3%) since the Census date.
-This increase is inferred from an estimated resident population of 3,495 in June 2024 and the addition of 16 validated new addresses post-Census.
-The population density ratio was 4.1 persons per square kilometer by Nov 2025.
-Torres's growth rate of 5.3% since 2021 exceeded both its SA4 region (4.5%) and SA3 area, making it a growth leader in the region.
+Torres's population was approximately 3,603 as of November 2025.
+This represented an increase of 182 people, a 5.3% rise from the 2021 Census figure of 3,421.
+The growth was inferred from the estimated resident population of 3,495 in June 2024 and an additional 16 validated new addresses since the Census date.
+This resulted in a population density ratio of 4.1 persons per square kilometer.
+Torres's population growth exceeded that of its SA4 region (4.5%) and SA3 area, positioning it as a growth leader.
 Natural growth contributed approximately 84.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends suggest lower quartile growth for locations outside capital cities, with Torres's area expected to expand by 98 persons to 2041 based on the latest population numbers, resulting in a reduction of 0.3% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+Future population trends anticipate lower quartile growth for locations outside capital cities, with Torres expected to expand by 98 persons to 2041 based on the latest annual ERP population numbers, reflecting a reduction of 0.3% in total over the 17 years.

 Frequently Asked Questions - Population